sani3/Malaria/README.md

 2. Which regions have the highest number of cases, deaths and death rates combined
 3. Which countries in Africa have the highest cases combined
-4. Which countries in Western Pacific have the highest death rates in the whole period
+4. Which countries in Western Pacific have the highest death rates in the whole period In addition, a linear model for the number of deaths given the number of cases globally, is created